kunyuan827/kunyuan827.github.io/index.md

 - [05/2024] One paper is accepted to ICML 2024.
 Congratulations to my student Yutong He, Jie Hu, and all collaborators!
   * *[Distributed Bilevel Optimization with Communication Compression](https://arxiv.org/pdf/2405.18858)* <br>

 - [04/2024] My undergraduate students, [Ziheng Cheng](https://openreview.net/profile?id=~Ziheng_Cheng4) and Liyuan Liang, have been admitted to the UC Berkeley PhD Program.
 Additionally, Lujing Zhang has been admitted to the Carnegie Mellon University (CMU) PhD Program.
-Congratulations to all of them! <mark> We are currently hiring undergraduate research interns.
-We are committed to providing abundant resources and comprehensive instructions to support their involvement in cutting-edge research projects. </mark> <br>
+Congratulations to all of them!
+We are currently hiring undergraduate research interns.
+We are committed to providing abundant resources and comprehensive instructions to support their involvement in cutting-edge research projects. <br>

 - [04/2024] I will give a talk on [Asynchronous Diffusion Learning with Agent Subsampling and Local Updates](https://github.com/kunyuan827/kunyuan827.github.io/raw/master/resources/talk/ICASSP2014.pdf) at [IEEE ICASSP 2024]([https://groups.oist.jp/mlss](https://2024.ieeeicassp.org/program-schedule/)).